OpenSecurityIndia/OpenSecurityIndia.github.io/Legacy.md

 ```
 From the above output we can see that ports, **139** and **445** are open.

-Since 445 is open let's try to check if it's vulnerable to Eternalblue
+Since 445 is open let's try to check if it's vulnerable to Eternalblue.

 ```console
 msf5 > search eternalblue